Terms of Engagement

 Fees for Services >

-Unless otherwise provided in an engagement letter, our fees for the services we provide will be based on the amount of time and effort we devote to your matter.
+Unless otherwise provided in the engagement letter, our fees for the services we provide will be based on the amount of time and effort we devote to your matter.
 The engagement letter may set forth our agreement regarding fees for the services we will provide.
-This section applies if we have agreed to charge you for services based in whole or in part on the amount of time and effort we devote to your matter.
-If we have agreed to a "flat fee" or a "contingency fee" arrangement, the terms of this section do not apply except as otherwise provided in an engagement letter.
+This section applies if we have agreed to charge clients for services based in whole or in part on the amount of time and effort we devote to a particular matter.
+If we have agreed to a "flat fee" or a "contingency fee" arrangement, the terms of this section do not apply except as otherwise provided in the engagement letter.

-We will keep accurate records of the time we devote to the matter, including conferences (both in person and over the telephone), negotiations, preparation of correspondence and electronic mail communications, factual and legal investigation, research and analysis, document preparation and revision, court appearances, travel on your behalf, and other related matters.
-We record time in units of tenths of an hour, and our billing statements will show the time devoted to your matter in an itemized format.
+We will keep accurate records of the time we devote to a matter, including conferences (both in person and over the telephone), negotiations, preparation of correspondence and electronic mail communications, factual and legal investigation, research and analysis, document preparation and revision, court appearances, travel on a client's behalf, and other related matters.
+We record time in units of tenths of an hour, and our billing statements will show the time devoted to a client matter in an itemized format.

 The hourly rates of our lawyers and paralegals are adjusted periodically to reflect current levels of legal experience, changes in overhead costs and other factors.